-Considerations in MSA Advisory Report
+Considerations in the MSA Advisory Report

-As part of the MSA Review, the MSA Team will identify relevant aspects of the insurer’s rate proposal, based on the information provided by the insurer, that may be impacted by a state’s non-actuarial considerations.
+As part of the MSA Review, the MSA Team will identify relevant aspects of the insurer’s rate proposal, based on the information provided by the insurer, which may be affected by a state’s non-actuarial considerations.
 Note that the MSA Team will not perform a state-by-state review of each state’s non-actuarial considerations, statutes, or practices.
-Instead, the MSA Team will highlight in the MSA Advisory Report those aspects of the rate proposal that relate to or that may be impacted by non-actuarial considerations.
-The purpose of this guidance in the MSA Advisory Report is to prompt state insurance regulators to contemplate those impacted aspects of the rate proposal when completing their individual state’s rate review.
+Instead, the MSA Team will highlight in the MSA Advisory Report those aspects of the rate proposal that relate to or that may be affected by non-actuarial considerations.
+The purpose of this guidance in the MSA Advisory Report is to prompt state insurance regulators to contemplate those affected aspects of the rate proposal when completing their individual state’s rate review.
 For example, the MSA Advisory Report may highlight:

-If cumulative rate increases are high, as this may impact the cost sharing formula
+If cumulative rate increases are high, as this may affect the cost-sharing formula.

-If a rate proposal is for a block of business where the average policyholder age is predominately 85 or above, as this may impact states that consider age caps
+If a rate proposal is for a block of business where the average policyholder age is predominately 85 or above, as this may affect states that consider age caps.

-If it is determined the block of business will likely continue to incur substantial financial losses and impose a potential solvency concern, as this may impact the potential need for adjustments to the cost-sharing formula
+If it is determined that the block of business will likely continue to incur substantial financial losses and impose a potential solvency concern, as this may affect the potential need for adjustments to the cost-sharing formula.

-Aspects of coordination of rate and reserving review, as this may signify adjustments to the methodology assumptions used by the MSA Team in their review
+Aspects of the coordination of rate and reserving review, as this may signify adjustments to the methodology assumptions used by the MSA Team in its review.

 Future Non-Actuarial Considerations

-The MSA review process will continue to develop and evolve as it is implemented.
-To achieve more consistency and minimize the number of differences across states in their application of other non-actuarial considerations in rate review criteria for LTCI rate filings, the LTCI (EX) Task Force will encourage its appointed Subgroup or an appropriate NAIC actuarial committee or group, to collectively consider new future non-actuarial considerations, as they arise.
+The MSA Review will continue to develop and evolve as it is implemented.
+To achieve more consistency and minimize the number of differences across states in their application of other non-actuarial considerations in rate review criteria for LTCI rate filings, the Task Force will encourage its appointed Subgroup, or an appropriate NAIC actuarial committee or group, to collectively consider new future non-actuarial considerations as they arise.
 This process will provide for input and technical advice from actuaries to states as they exercise their authority in considering non-actuarial factors.
 States are therefore encouraged to discuss new and developing practices and/or recommendations in this area.

+VI.
+Appendices

-A—MSA Advisory Report Format For Regulators
+Appendix A. – MSA Advisory Report Format

-The MSA Advisory Report that is distributed to Participating State insurance departments will generally follow a template that includes the following information.
-Note that degree of rigor in the review and the details and content of the MSA Advisory Report will depend on the magnitude of rate increase and complexity of the rate proposal and the insurer’s financial condition
+The MSA Advisory Report that is distributed to Participating State insurance departments and the insurer will generally follow a template that includes the following information.
+Note that degree of rigor in the review and the details and content of the MSA Advisory Report will depend on the magnitude of rate increase and the complexity of the rate proposal and the insurer’s financial condition.
+See also the sample MSA Advisory Report in Exhibit A.

-Executive Summary
+Executive Summary.

-Overall recommended rate increase, before consideration of different states’ history of approvals
+Overall recommended rate increase, before consideration of different states’ history of approvals.

-Disclaimers
+Disclaimers.

-Purpose and intent of how states should use the MSA Advisory Report
+Purpose and intent of how states should use the MSA Advisory Report.

-Disclaimer that the MSA Review and findings shall not be considered an approval of the rate schedule increase filing, nor shall it be binding on the states or the insurer
+Disclaimer that the MSA Review and findings shall not be considered an approval of the rate schedule increase filing, nor shall it be binding on the states or the insurer.

-Statement that the in-force rate increase request filed with the respective states shall be subject to the approval of each state, and each state's applicable state laws and regulations shall apply to the entire rate schedule increase filing
+Statement that the in force rate increase filing submitted to the respective states shall be subject to the approval of each state, and each state's applicable state laws and regulations shall apply to the entire rate schedule increase filing.

-Background on the MSA Rate Review process
+Background on the MSA Review.

-Explanation of the Insurer’s Request
+Explanation of the insurer’s Proposal

+The explanation will be based on the aspects of the insurer’s rate proposal, which may include details as to whether the rate increase submitted for review involved different types of coverages or groupings.

 Summary of the MSA Team’s rate review analysis, including these aspects: